 Random Coffee pairs up colleagues from across the University randomly every six weeks to meet for a coffee (or another drink) and a chat.
 Since Covid, our staff have been meeting up virtually.
 Since the scheme started in September 2018, over 500 members of staff have taken part with many saying it’s helped them to understand more about our colleagues and how different areas of the University work.

-LGBT+ staff also have the opportunity to sign up to LGBTea+ at Hallam which operates in the same way as Random Coffee.
-LGBT+ staff are encouraged to participate in both schemes.
+LGBTQ+ staff also have the opportunity to sign up to LGBTeaQ+ at Hallam which operates in the same way as Random Coffee.
+LGBTQ+ staff are encouraged to participate in both schemes.

 We host a number of special events over the year that reflect on our past and look forward to an exciting future.